-To the untrained eye, public relations (PR) and analyst & B2B influencer relations (AR) share similar traits.
+To the untrained eye, analyst & B2B influencer relations (AR) share similar traits with PRESS & PUBLIC RELATIONS (PR).
 But they are very different business functions.

 AR is at its best when enabling your business to lead a category.
 Utilising strategic market insights from industry analysts.
 Nurturing them into advocates can position your company as a segment leader.
 Ensuring product-market fit and manoeuvring around the competition.

-Here are five key differences between analyst relations and media relations.
+Here are five key differences between analyst relations and media relations (AR vs. PR).
 Ignore them by clumping the two together as a single programme and you are likely to fail.
 Here’s why.

 PR stands for public relations, though in a B2B world, the function is largely dominated by media relations and focused on engaging with journalists.
 This is where PR delivers the biggest bang for your buck: keeping your company top of mind among key press to impact the top of the sales funnel.